Ed Quirk (American football)

-Edward George Quirk (February 27, 1925 – June 13, 1962) was an American football fullback in the National Football League (NFL) for the Washington Redskins.
-He played college football at the University of Missouri and was drafted in the fifteenth round of the 1948 NFL Draft.
+Edward George Quirk (February 27, 1925 – June 13, 1962) was an American professional football fullback in the National Football League (NFL) for the Washington Redskins.
+He played college football at the University of Missouri and was drafted in the fifteenth round of the 1948 NFL draft.
 He died of a heart ailment in 1962.

+Representing the Missouri Tigers track and field team, Quirk won the 1945 NCAA Track and Field Championships in the shot put as well.